-How to manage the Weather as a traveler or tourist.
+How to manage the weather as a traveler or tourist.
 Weather refers generally, to day-to-day temperature and precipitation and is short term in nature.

 The main weather indicators a traveler should pay attention to are: